Time for a change?

 Going it alone when you are under stress, grieving a loss, or enduring a chronic illness takes a toll.
 You will find understanding, guidance, pastoral care, and a listening heart at Hope Way Counseling Services.

 My name is Ken Nydam.
 I was born and raised in Massachusetts.
+I am married and Judy and I have three daughters.
 I attended Calvin College in Grand Rapids, Michigan.
-I then taught high school for three years.
+I then taught high school for five years in New England.
 I left teaching after being led to Christian ministry and attended Calvin Theological Seminary.
 I subsequently served as the pastor of four churches--two in Michigan , one in Colorado and one in Massachusetts.
-In 2008 I left pastoral ministry after getting my degree at Salem State University in clinical social work.
-I worked at Community Mental Health in Cadillac, MI and Pine Rest Christian Hospital in Grand Rapids, MI until 2015 and currently work part-time in my own agency.
-I have an office in Byron Center, MI and an office in Cadillac, MI.
-I reside in Cadillac with my wife Judy.
+In 2008 I left pastoral ministry after getting my MSW degree at Salem State University in Boston, MA in clinical social work.
+I worked at Community Mental Health in Cadillac, MI and Pine Rest Christian Hospital in Grand Rapids, MI until 2015 and currently work part-time in my on agency.
+I have an office in Byron Center, MI and an office in Allegan, MI.